 This is a MASSIVE blog post (over 16,000 words).
 I highly recommend that you read it in pieces and reference it multiple times in the future.
-Just to be sure that you don't forget to finish reading it (the information here can literally change your business forever) I have made it available as a printable PDF that you can take with you offline.
+I have made it available as a printable PDF that you can take with you offline.

 You may have heard lead magnets called by other names like...

 Don't worry about semantics; these all refer (more or less) to the process of giving something in exchange for personal information that can be used to contact visitors in the future.

 In this article I'm going to show you...

 Before we go any further, let me remind you why you should spend time creating FREE content and going out of your way to give it away.